iced-rs/rfcs/text/0016-custom-shaders.md

     pub shader_code: String,
 }
 ```
+This struct should be called by the end user to instanciate a custom shader quad.
+It is present inside the `draw(..)` method in the example above.

 We create a new file called `custom_shader_quad.rs` in the `graphics::layer` directory, and add two new struct called  `CustomShaderQuadWithCode` and `CustomShaderQuad`:
 ```rs